-Filing for bankruptcy is a way to deal with mounting debts you can no longer manage.
-But once you’ve opted for this approach to wiping out debts, there are limits surrounding when you can file again.
+Bankruptcy is a way to deal with mounting debts you can no longer manage.
+Once you’ve opted for this approach to wiping out debts, there are limits surrounding when you can file again.
 If you’ve used Chapter 7 bankruptcy specifically to discharge debts in the past, you must wait eight years before filing another Chapter 7 case.

-But that doesn’t mean you’re out of options if you’re sinking under mounting debts once again.
+That doesn’t mean you’re out of options if you’re facing debt again.
 Chapter 13 bankruptcy, often referred to as a wage earner’s plan, is another potential route to take, and you only have to wait four years to file after filing Chapter 7.

 What is Chapter 13 bankruptcy?

 With Chapter 13, most or all of your creditors are lumped together into one large pool.
-Then you make payments each month to a lawyer who’s assigned to your case, called a trustee.
+You then make payments each month to a lawyer — called a trustee — who’s assigned to your case.
 The trustee distributes your payment to the creditors.

-“In Chapter 13, you can reduce the amount owed on secured loans, reduce interest rates, re-amortize loans for a lower monthly payment, remove certain liens, extend the time to pay back taxes, reduce the amount owed on unsecured loans sometimes down to zero, and legally break leases,” says attorney Dai Rosenblum of Dai Rosenblum Bankruptcy.
-Because a Chapter 13 can extend up to five years, he says that many people use it to get caught up on their mortgage.
+“In Chapter 13, you can reduce the amount owed on secured loans, reduce interest rates, re-amortize loans for a lower monthly payment, remove certain liens, extend the time to pay back taxes, reduce the amount owed on unsecured loans sometimes down to zero and legally break leases,” says bankruptcy attorney Dai Rosenblum of Butler, Pa.
+Because a Chapter 13 filing can extend up to five years, Rosenblum says many people use it to catch up on their mortgage.

 How often can you file for bankruptcy?

-The frequency of applying for bankruptcy depends on which type of bankruptcy you’re filing.
+The frequency of applying for bankruptcy depends on which type of bankruptcy you’re filing, something known as the 2-4-6-8 rule.
 Here’s a breakdown:

 - Filing Chapter 7 after Chapter 7: eight years.

-Filing for Chapter 13 after filing Chapter 7
+Should I file for Chapter 13 after filing for Chapter 7?

 The bottom line